Capital One have made the news recently having suffered a data breach resulting in the loss of around 106 million data records.

 If you’re not sure where to start The Financial Industry Regulatory Authority have created a free download checklist to work through.
 This can help companies’ identity and assess threats, detect when systems have been compromised, plan a response and even implement a plan to recover assets.

-The NCSC was launched in October 2016 to address the UK’s need for a single point of contract for SMEs, larger organizations, government departments and the general public.
+The NCSC was launched in October 2016 to address the UK’s need for a single point of contact for SMEs, larger organizations, government departments and the general public.
 They provide concise and highly informative information on security posture and best practices.
 There is a wealth of practical guidance to help assist users on how best to mitigate the risk of a cybersecurity incident.

 At the end of the day, we live in a society where information and data is a more valuable commodity than oil or gold.
 Security is everyone’s responsibility, not just the IT department’s or the security guards’, and the sooner we start believing that, the more responsible we will all be for our data.